If your school’s digital presence isn’t on point, parents are forming opinions about you without ever speaking to you

 Consider sharing:

-- Short videos from the Head explaining the school’s philosophy
+- Short videos from the Head explaining the school’s philosophy – what it stands for and where it’s heading

 - Admissions staff welcoming prospective families

-They allow parents to feel something.
+They allow parents to feel something – SO important in such an emotive decision.

 - Travelling long distances